splunk/splunk-connect-for-syslog/docs/configuration.md

 ### Change Global default time zone

+This setting is used when the container cost is not set for UTC (best practice).
+Using this setting is often confusing and should be avoided.

 Set the `SC4S_DEFAULT_TIMEZONE` variable to a recognized "zone info" (Region/City) time zone format such as `America/New_York`.
 Setting this value will force SC4S to use the specified timezone (and honor its associated Daylight Savings/Summer Time rules) for all events without a timezone offset in the header or message payload.